-- 1. When individuals attempt to enter the court building, a sign will be posted at the entry of the courthouse asking each individual if they are feeling feverish; have a cough, shortness of breath, or difficulty breathing; or have been in close contact with a person who is confirmed to have COVID-19.
+- 1. When individuals attempt to enter the court building, Staff will ask the individuals if they are feeling feverish; loss of taste or smell, joint pain and nausea/vomiting/diarrhea or have a cough, problems breathing, shortness of breath, or difficulty breathing; or have been in close contact with a person who is confirmed to have COVID-19.
 Individuals who indicate yes to any of these questions will be refused admittance to the court building. - 2.
-When individuals attempt to enter the court building for court the bailiff will have an infrared thermometer avaiable to determine the temperature of the individual.
+When individuals attempt to enter the court building, Staff will use an infrared thermometer to determine the temperature of the individual.
 Individuals whose temperature equals or exceeds 100.0°F will be refused admittance to the court building. - 3.
-Inmates being transported from the jail to the court building will be screened for symptoms of COVID-19 and have their temperature taken prior to transport.
-Inmates with symptoms or a temperature equal to or above 99.6°F will not be transported to the court building. - 4.
-Staff who are screening individuals entering the court building will be provided personal protective equipment, including masked and sanitizers.
+Inmates being transported from the jail to the courtroom will be screened for symptoms of COVID-19 and have their temperature taken prior to transport.
+Inmates with symptoms or a temperature equal to or above 99.6°F will not be transported to the courtroom. - 4.
+Staff who are screening individuals entering the court building will be provided personal protective equipment, including mask and gloves.